-We currently lease approximately 23,500 square feet of space in our headquarters in San Diego, California under a lease that expires in December 2013.
-In September 2012, we will relinquish approximately 6,900 square feet under the terms of the agreement and occupy the remaining 16,600 square feet through the term of the lease.
+We currently lease approximately 16,600 square feet of space in our headquarters in San Diego, California under a lease that expires in December 2013.
 We have no laboratory, research, manufacturing or warehouse facilities; however we do own manufacturing equipment located at a third-party contractor.
 We currently do not plan to purchase or lease facilities for manufacturing, packaging or warehousing as such services are provided to us by third-party contractors.
 We believe that our current facilities are adequate for our needs for the immediate future and that, should it be needed, suitable additional space will be available to accommodate expansion of our operations on commercially reasonable terms.